How to Sell a House Full of Furniture Easily

 This option can slow down the sale, however, and it may not unfold as you’d ideally prefer.

-It takes time to get a house ready for market, hold showings, then find the right buyer at the right price.
+It takes time to get a house ready for market, hold showings, then finds the right buyer at the right price.
 Depending on the shape the home is in, your pool of traditional home buyers can be quite small, too.
 For example, if in addition to the furniture you’re trying to sell the house with mold issues, most buyers won’t bite—not without some financial concessions, anyway.

 It will cost you to list the home with a real estate agent as well.
 You may have to pay as much as six percent in commissions to your agent in addition to other closing costs not paid for by the buyer.
 And, these fees don’t include any personal costs you may have incurred to take time off of work, travel from out of town, and remove and transport the items you actually do want.